 I have been writing short stories since 1990, though I usually only complete a couple a year.
 The first to appear in print was ‘A Matter of Survival’ in Interzone .
 (I am very grateful to Interzone, the largest and most durable of British SF magazines, for providing me with a platform on which I could start to perform as a writer.)
 My second story published there, ‘La Macchina’, was a sort of early prototype for my novel The Holy Machine, along with ‘The Long Journey of Frozen Heart’ (possibly my favourite story name), which was published about the same time and was the source of the Holy Machine subplot dealing with Ruth.

 I took unpaid leave from my job to write The Holy Machine in 1994.
 (I was then a social services manager) .
 I rewrote it, pretty much in its final form, in 1997, but it did not get published until 2004, when it was initially published in ‘print-on-demand’ format, by Wildside in the US.
 In 2009 it was reprinted under the Cosmos label, along with my second novel Marcher.
 These were low budget editions.
 Marcher in particular had no editorial input, no copyeditting to speak of, and no proofreader either (and it shows: there are typos and editting errrors on every page).
-But I remain proud of Marcher, a novel about boundaries and transgressions, which incorporated material from my ‘shifter’ / ‘welfare man’ family of stories, including ‘Marcher’, ‘Tammy Pendant’ and ‘The Welfare Man’.
+But I remain proud of Marcher, a novel about boundaries and transgressions, which incorporated material from my ‘shifter’ / ‘welfare man’ family of stories, including ‘Marcher’, ‘Tammy Pendant’ and ‘The Welfare Man’, and have met people who consider it the best of my books.

 My next book was a short story collection, The Turing Test, published by Norwich based small press, Elastic Press.
 It included most of my published short stories up to that point, but excluded, among others, the ‘shifter’ and ‘welfare man’ stories that had already had an airing in Marcher.
 I am very grateful to Elastic Press’s founder, owner, editor, proofreader, salesman and everything else-man, Andrew Hook (who is incidentally a fine writer in his own right) not only for publishing this book but for entering it for the Edge Hill Short Fiction award, which it won in 2009.
 (Sadly for new writers, though perhaps not for Andrew, who now has more time for his own writing, Elastic Press is no longer publishing new books, though The Turing Test remains in print.)